aldettinger/camel-quarkus-workshop/README.md

 Hello Camel Quarkus from the 3h workshop room !
 ```

-Reaching this point, we have scratched the surface of the JVM and native mode?
+Reaching this point, we have scratched the surface of the JVM and native mode.
 Let's retain few lessons.
 The application behaves the same in JVM and native mode but the performance profile is not the same.
 The native mode and JVM mode are both great but adapted to distinct scenarios.